 Should You Get a Dash Cam?

-As you know, there are some crazy drivers out there on the road and sometimes passengers can get a little more than a little out of hand.
 Have more assurance that you’re covered when an incident happens with the help of a dash cam.
 It’s an impartial witness to everything that happens throughout your busy, hectic, crazy rideshare-filled day.
-Don’t take any chances hoping the cops will side with you.
-Give them the proof they need and protect yourself.
-You owe it to yourself.

 Although many of the dashcams available today could use improvement on the little things like button layout and cable management systems, they perform their essential functions reliably and effortlessly.

 Having one in my car has definitely improved my sense of security while driving.

 Before you install your dashcam, make sure you’re following all applicable laws.

 Compliance is often as simple as posting a small warning (here are some stickers on Amazon) in your windows stating that the vehicle is equipped with video recording equipment – although in some states, even that may not be necessary.

 Especially with Uber Pool in many cities, the vast majority of your passengers will appreciate that you are being proactive about ensuring their security as well as your own; just ensure that you won’t be breaking any of your local laws by doing so.